kenanb/kenanb-blog/_posts/2024-01-22-on-being-white-collar.md

 Not sharing memes in a business network is good.
 Not boosting information about world events is not.

-Early in life, most of us were lucky and driven enough to receive good education.
-Education that would maybe allow us to accurately challenge the status-quo.
+Many of us in there were lucky (and driven) enough to receive good education.
+Education that would maybe help in accurately challenging the status-quo where it matters.
 But the society kindly, and constantly, hints us to not do it.[^1] It reminds me of something Kafka said:

 > Atlas was permitted the opinion that he was at liberty, if he wished, to drop the Earth and creep away; but this opinion was all that he was permitted.